Kerosene-Labs/kindling/README.md

 ## Example

-Below is an example implementation of a Kindling Server with a simple request handler that response with a JSON object to a `GET` request on the `/` resource.
+Below is an example implementation of a Kindling Server with a simple request handler that responds with a JSON object to a `GET` request on the `/` resource.

 ```java